 - 1. The system is running one of supported operating systems listed above - 2.
 The system meets the minimum hardware requirement for the operating system - 3.
-The system's CPU supports the SSE2 instruction set.
-Any system manufactured later than around 2004 is likely to meet this requirement - 4.
 The system's display has a minimum vertical resolution of 720 pixels and a minimum horizontal resolution of 1024 pixels